phivk/gradu.al/content/ambassadors/index.md

 ---
 ### Here to help

-New sessions are added to this page by Alice or Bob.
-For questions, reach out to them on the community space.
+For questions, reach out to Andrada, Kristin, Carina on [Facebook](https://www.facebook.com/groups/223720981529219) or Gunnar at gunnar@gradu.al. .